 Her stories and images have appeared in publications all over the world and her work has been recognized by The Associated Press, Florida Society of Newspaper Editors and Florida Press Club.
-In 2012, she won the Idaho Press Club’s all-media special coverage award for her in-depth reporting on the murder of a University of Idaho student in 2012.
+In 2012, she won the Idaho Press Club’s all-media special coverage award for her in-depth reporting on the murder of a college student.

-In 2013, Jessie returned to community journalism and took a job writing for the Ames Tribune in Iowa, where her husband is a photojournalist for the Des Moines Register.
+Jessie returned to community journalism in 2013 and started writing at the Ames Tribune in Iowa, where her husband is a photojournalist for the Des Moines Register.
 They have since relocated to the Pacific Northwest, where she has freelances for clients including digital content publisher Aptara and Rotary International’s official magazine, The Rotarian.

 For more on Jessie’s journalism career click here.